Home » Understanding Pearly Penile Papules » How Doctors Identify PPP: Diagnosis, Exams & What to Expect

 How Doctors Identify PPP: Diagnosis, Exams & What to Expect

-Many men first notice bumps around the head of the penis and immediately worry about infection or an STD.
+After noticing bumps around the head of the penis men immediately worry about infection or an STD.

 One of the most reassuring facts about Pearly Penile Papules (PPP) is that doctors can usually identify them quickly through a straightforward clinical assessment.